 Despite its distant location, Oia actually has a very bustling atmosphere.
 There are tons of people milling around, a plethora of shops, galleries, restaurants, and it feels large and touristy.
 During the day, the main street is a sea of people packed tightly together like sardines.

 Imerovigli, on the other hand, feels incredibly quiet, like a suburb neighborhood.
 The crowds are minimal, the restaurants are fewer and farther between.
-There are very few people walking the street.
+There are far fewer people walking the streets.
 This definitely feels more secluded and peaceful.
-However, you have fairly easy access to Fira about 1 mile away with tons of shops, restaurants, nightlife, etc. However, who wants to walk back uphill 1 mile after eating dinner?
+However, you have fairly easy access to Fira about 1 mile away with tons of shops, restaurants, nightlife, etc. But maybe you don’t want to walk back uphill 1 mile after eating dinner?
 You could take a taxi or rent an ATV if there is parking for it at your hotel.
 There is also a bus that runs between the main towns, the airport, and the port.
 You can find the prices and timetables HERE however their website is not always working.

 Sunset in Imerovigli or Oia